 - Warranty: 5 year limited

 In case you’re unfamiliar with the term “boho”, you should know that it’s short for Bohemian.
 Boho is also known as Boho-chic these days, which is the style in which this women’s backpack from Travelon is patterned.
+Anti-theft backpacks don’t have to be all strict and stern, they can be pretty too!

 You can get this model in at least four different fabric pattern/interior color combinations: